-- Polity: The major chunk of questions came from Polity section.
-Majority of the questions asked were concept based, but the root for the questions were current affairs.
+- Polity: The major chunk of questions came from the Polity section.
+The majority of the questions asked were concept-based, but the root of the questions were current affairs.
 So the nature of polity questions was current affairs based conceptual questions.

 Example - Money Bill, BPL, Right to Education, Aadhar Card, FRBM and so on.